I Never Thought I’d Need a Cleaning Schedule

 Before having kids I had a fairly clean house.

 Most Fridays you could find me dancing to 80’s music with the vacuum and tackling my cleaning to-do list, on a mission to reveal sparkling results…in under an hour.

-Three kids, one husband and a furry pet have changed my goal from ‘sparkling’ to ‘good enough.’
+But now, three kids, one husband and a furry pet have changed my goal from ‘sparkling’ to ‘good enough.’

 For awhile I was ok with the change.
 After all, I was a mom and my dirty house was a just sign that it was well lived in.
+Right?

 However, I soon discovered that I was either stressing out and wasting valuable time cleaning for hours on end every time someone was going to stop by or bouncing around in cleaning mode all day long, leaving my poor kids in ‘wait a minute’ mode indefinitely.

 I Created My Own Cleaning Schedule

 I searched online for cleaning schedules to conjure up something brilliant, but what I found only devastated me instead.